jarrodharvey/intro-to-automation-for-dpp/README.md

 ```
 ### ERROR! 'module' object is not callable

 I've only seen this error when organize itself is corrupted.
-Uninstall with the following command if you're on Mac:
+Uninstall with the following command at the command line if you're on Mac:

 ```code
 sudo pip3 uninstall organize-tool